samyak2405/Spring-Microservice-II/README.md

 ## Microservice Architecture Built in this project
 ![](./images/Architecture.jpg)

+## Microservice
+1. Service Registry
+   - Service Registry using Eureka server
+   - Order, Product and Payment will be Eureka client
+2.
 ## Questions/Doubts
 1. How spring works internally?
 2. How springboot application runs?